 Websites that go wrong are very often fatally flawed before a single page is created.
 For numerous reasons, the phrase ‘we need a website’ isn’t a brief, and starting out with such a loose concept is a recipe for failure.

-Planning what the website will achieve, who it is aimed at, why it exists, and why those who visit would ever come back, are all questions that need answers before any constructional work is begun.
+Planning what the website will achieve, who it is aimed at, why it exists, what web hosting company to use and why those who visit would ever come back, are all questions that need answers before any constructional work is begun.

 So with that in mind, here are seven core elements to any website that need to be thrashed out at the very beginning.

 - We’ve chosen the best web hosting services right here

 - These are the best free web hosting companies around